 Most patients can return to a light-duty job within the first 3-4 weeks.
 No significant lifting for the first 2 months.

 Depending on the diagnosis, patients experience between 60-80% relief of their pain symptoms, sometimes even more.

-As with any surgery there are risks.
-Stroke/heart attack/blood clot to the lung are the most serious risks, however these are EXTREMELY LOW risks.
+As with any surgery, there are risks.
+Stroke/heart attack/blood clot to the lung is the most serious risks, however, these are EXTREMELY LOW risks.
 Bleeding and infection are the most common less serious risks and these too are VERY LOW risks.
 Less than 1/1000 patients could have a minor complication.